RandompelaajaMr/Updater/README.md

 # Updater

-This is main readme (dont mind this yet please)
+This is readme (dont mind this yet please)